brilliantimagery/CR2_Preprocessor/README.md

 $ git clone https://github.com/brilliantimagery/CR2_Preprocessor.git
 ```

-From the top level within the project, create the virtual environment and install the dependencies.
+From the top level within the project (from within the `CR2_Preprocessor` folder that has the `README.md` file it it), create the virtual environment and install the dependencies.

 ```
 $ pipenv install